Valve audio amplifier technical specification: Commercial single-ended triode amplifiers

 Since the 1990s a niche market has developed again in the west for low-power commercial SET amplifies (up to 7 watts), notably using the 300B valve in recent years, which has become fashionable and expensive.
 Lower-power amplifiers based on other vintage valve types such as 2A3 and 45 are also made.

 Even more rarely, higher powered SETs are produced commercially, usually using the 211 or 845 transmitting valves, which are able to deliver 20 watts, operating at 1000 V. Notable amplifiers in this class are those from Audio Note corporation (designed in Japan), including the "Ongaku", voted amplifier of the year during the late 1990s.
 A very small number of hand-built products of this class sell at very high prices (from US$10,000).
 The Wavac 833 may be the world's most expensive hi-fi amplifier, delivering around 150 watts using an 833A valve.

-Aside from this Wavac and a very few other high-power SETs, SET amplifiers usually need to be carefully paired with very efficient speakers, notably horn and transmission-line enclosures and full-range drivers such as those made by Klipsch and Lowther, which invariably have their own quirks, offsetting their advantages of very high efficiency and minimalism.
+Aside from the Wavac and a few other high-power SETs, SET amplifiers are usually needed to be carefully paired with very efficient speakers, notably horn and transmission-line enclosures or full-range drivers such as those made by Klipsch and Lowther, which invariably have their own quirks, offsetting their advantages of very high efficiency and minimalism.

 Some companies such as the Chinese company "Ming Da" make low power SETs using valves other than the 300B, such as KT90 (a development of the KT88) and up to the more powerful sister of the 845, the 805ASE, with output power of 40 watts over the full audio range from 20 Hz.
 This is made possible by an output transformer design which does not saturate at high levels and has high efficiency.